gabriel-dasilva/Group_11_Grads/TypeScript_Info.md

 ## Pattern matching
   ### No support need library

-## Imperative and declarative grouping and filtering:
+## Imperative and declarative summing, grouping, and filtering:
   - Imperative summing:
     ```
       a = b+c;